Inspiration, essential items and unique ideas for designing your own modern home office.

 Heads Up: utilizing indoor plants is a great way to bring some extra life and color into your home office set up.
 Here's a perfect list of easy plants you can grow indoors.

-If you have the budget and want to find something with true character we suggest visiting antique stores in your area.
+If you have the budget and want to find something with a lot of character then we suggest visiting antique stores in your area.
 You may get lucky and find something like this beauty:

 Speaking of character, there's a lot of specialty furniture makers that you can support as well.
 Obviously the cost will be much higher than mass produced desks, but you'll get real wood and support the art that goes into making it.